 New furniture is expensive, but if you can breathe new life into used pieces, you can refurnish your living room for less.
 Bookshelves can be painted to redecorate a room; if you don’t have any, you can often find them discounted on Facebook Marketplace or at a thrift store.

 If you’re redecorating on a budget, you might actually be able to buy a better (gently used) sofa or chairs for not much more than a slipcover would cost you.
 Don’t be afraid to ask the seller for a lower price; sometimes, they’re so set on getting the old stuff out of their house quickly that they’re willing to make a deal.
-(Get more tips on how to get the best used furniture deals.)

 15. Color coordinate your books